markusmikk100/anagram-finder/README.md

   "url": "https://www.opus.ee/lemmad2013.txt"
 }
 ```
+<br><br>
 ## Railway
-Application is also deployed on Railway and will close on May 19 2026
+Application is also deployed on Railway and will close on May 19 2026.
 - Frontend: https://anagram-finder-frontend-production.up.railway.app
 - Backend: https://anagram-finder-backend-production.up.railway.app